 Proposed new "constant volume" hard suits tougher and more flexible than the mostly fabric Apollo suits would, they anticipated, make possible speedy hikes over rugged terrain.
 The new suits would also permit the astronauts to operate on the surface for up to seven hours at a stretch.
 They would spend 54 hours at the Tycho landing site, providing enough time for three seven-hour traverses.

 The Bellcomm/USGS team acknowledged that the Tycho site presented challenges beyond its position outside the Apollo Zone.
-It was rugged and undulating, so the astronauts were likely to lose line-of-sight contact with their LM's radio antennas as they walked.
-The LM would relay signals from their space suit radios, so they would temporarily lose radio contact with Earth.
+It was rugged and undulating, so the astronauts were likely to lose line-of-sight contact with the radio antennas on their LM as they walked.
+The LM would relay signals from their space suit radios, so they might temporarily lose radio contact with Earth.
 In addition, the site had not been imaged from orbit at the same high resolution as other candidate Apollo sites.

-The team suggested that, if no high-resolution orbital images of the site could be obtained and if this continued to be considered a major drawback, then the Apollo Tycho mission could land closer to Surveyor 7, where the surface had been well characterized.
-This would, however, create its own problems.
-The most serious of these would be to place much of the Traverse III loop beyond the planned 2.5-kilometer operational radius of the mission's Moonwalks.
+The team suggested that, if no high-resolution orbital images of the site could be obtained and if this continued to be considered a major drawback, then the Apollo Tycho mission could land closer to Surveyor 7.
+Though doing so would enable a landing in a well-characterized area, it would create its own problems.
+The most serious of these would be to place much of the Traverse III loop beyond the planned 2.5-kilometer operational radius of the mission's moonwalks.

 |This map of the landing sites of all the successful Surveyors shows how far south Surveyor VII landed.
 No other spacecraft has soft-landed so far from the lunar equator.
 Image credit: NASA.|

 The dark lake-like features observed near Tycho are known today to be patches of melt material that flowed and was thrown outward from Tycho during its explosive formation, not signs of recent volcanic activity.
 Impact melt flows are found inside and around many large young impact craters.
-Melt flow features are rare close to older craters because the steady rain of micrometeoroids and small asteroids that strikes the moon splinters them into Moon dust and boulders and gradually renders them indistinct.
+Melt flow features are rare close to older craters because the steady rain of micrometeoroids and small asteroids that strikes the Moon splinters them into dust and boulders and gradually renders them indistinct.

 Surveyor VII: A Preliminary Report, NASA SP-173, NASA Surveyor Program Office, May 1968.